Spatial socialising for remote teams

 what could the wall of lounge feel like?

 The easiest, natural way to express is through moving your cursor (and hence Usercard).
-Whether it be a decision.
-Excitement, or just following another teammate sillily.
+Whether it be a decision, excitement, or just following another teammate sillily.

 Validating our hypothesis